wiauxb/WAF-GUARD/DOC.md

     updated_at: datetime
     configuration_name: Optional[str]  # Joined from configurations

+class ToolCallInfo(BaseModel):
+    name: str  # Name of the tool that was called
+    arguments: Dict[str, Any]  # Arguments passed to the tool
+    result: Any  # Result returned by the tool

 class ChatResponse(BaseModel):
     message: str
     thread_id: str
     configuration_id: Optional[int]
     created_at: datetime
+    tools_used: List[ToolCallInfo]  # List of tools used to generate the response

 class MessageResponse(BaseModel):
     role: str  # "user" or "assistant"